 A cathedral city and home to one of the four remaining Magna Cartas, Lincoln is a history-lover’s delight in the East Midlands of England.
 Visible for miles around, Lincoln and its triple-towered cathedral protrude high above the never-ending flatlands below.
 As if out of a storybook, the city is charmingly split into ‘Uphill’ and ‘Downhill’, the two sprawls either side of ‘Steep Hill’.
 Lincoln’s two main points of interest can be found in ‘Uphill’ in the Cathedral Quarter where the towers of the gothic Lincoln Cathedral loom over the steeply dropping buildings below.

 Fall asleep beneath Gothic spires

-Hotel Ibis also has a 4 star review on Euan’s Guide for access to the main foyer and meeting rooms if you’re travelling for business.
+If you're travelling for business, you might like Hotel Ibis in the south of the city.
+The hotel has a 4 star review on Euan’s Guide for easy access to the main foyer and meeting rooms.

 Travel back in time to Lincoln’s dramatic past

 If you’re just passing through, Lincoln’s major tourist attractions can be explored in half a day with the castle and the cathedral attracting most visitors.
 It should be noted that Lincoln’s ‘Steep Hill’ which connects ‘Uphill’ and ‘Downhill’ is cobbled and unsuitable for some vehicles.
 It has been declared inaccessible for wheelchair users by the tourist board, however there is the Walk & Ride Steep Hill Shuttle Bus and other bus services which can take visitors up to the hilltop attractions!